Prostitution in Canada: History

 Canada inherited laws from the United Kingdom.
 The first recorded laws dealing with prostitution were in Nova Scotia in 1759.
 Following Canadian Confederation in 1867, the laws were consolidated in the Criminal Code in 1892.
 These dealt principally with pimping, procuring, operating brothels and soliciting.
-Most amendments to date have dealt with the latter; originally classified as a vagrancy offence, this was amended to soliciting in 1972, and communicating in 1985.
-Since the Charter of Rights and Freedoms became law, the constitutionality of Canada's prostitution laws have been challenged on a number of occasions, successfully so in 2013, leading to a new legislative approach introduced in 2014.
+Most amendments to date have dealt with the latter.
+Originally classified as a vagrancy offence, this was amended to soliciting in 1972 and communicating in 1985.
+Since inclusion of the Charter of Rights and Freedoms in the Canadian constitution, the constitutionality of Canada's prostitution laws have been challenged on a number of occasions, culminating with the Supreme Court striking down several provisions of the law in Canada (AG) v Bedford in 2013, leading to a new legislative approach introduced in 2014.

 Before the provisions were struck down, the Criminal Code made the following unlawful: